-In Scotland, people have traditionally been able to freely access and enjoy the outdoors.
-This was sometimes called the ‘right to roam’, but up until 2003 it wasn’t actually part of Scotland’s laws.
+In Scotland, people have traditionally been able to freely access and enjoy the outdoors, but up until 2003 it wasn’t actually part of Scotland’s laws.
 Now, people in Scotland have the right of responsible access to almost anywhere in Scotland provided they follow the Scottish Outdoor Access Code.

 You are allowed to access land like the hills, moors, forest and beaches; and waters like the coast rivers and lochs.
 There are some places that you’re not allowed to access under these rights like houses, gardens, other buildings, and places that charge for entry.
 The types of things you are allowed to do include things like walking, swimming, cycling and horse riding.
 There are certain types of activity you aren’t allowed to do, like using motor vehicles.

 Take responsibility for your own actions

 Make sure you are familiar with the Outdoor Access Code and what your responsibilities are.
 Know the basics like: leaving gates as you find them; not walking through fields of crops; not cutting down or damaging trees; keeping dogs under control; cleaning up after yourself and you’ll be well on your way to becoming an expert in the Code.
 Take care of yourself and others.
 Scotland’s outdoors is a great place to enjoy but it can also be hazardous - do what you can to keep yourself and others safe.

 Respect the interests of others

 As well as being a wonderful place to you to enjoy, Scotland’s outdoors is also a place for others to enjoy and also to live and work in.
 You should respect the privacy of people’s houses and gardens and follow reasonable advice from land managers, like farmers and foresters.
 Other people have the right to enjoy the outdoors as well – simple actions like letting people know you are approaching them, or stopping and stepping out of the way are all things you can do that respect others.